-If you have faith in your product or service, a lack of capital doesn’t have to be the end of the road.
-You can bootstrap your way to a successful business with solid planning and creative thinking.
+Well, if you have faith in your product or service, you can bootstrap your way to a successful business with solid planning and creative thinking.

 Imagine a scenario in which you have a great eye for art and your dream is to create a storefront for selling artistic creations.
 One way to get started (without funds) would be to contact artists through social media and create your shop page on a free portal like Facebook or Instagram.
 Now sell the art to friends and family, get your initial reviews, and encourage them to spread the word.

 Once you create a little traction, you can move your shop to a third-party website like Etsy and then onto your own self-hosted site.